javereec/spree_elasticsearch/README.md

-# SpreeElasticsearch
+# Spree Elasticsearch

 This extension uses elasticsearch-ruby for integration of Elasticsearch with Spree.
-While you can use this as configured.
+This is preconfigured for a certain use case, but by all means override where necessary.

 ## Installation